gupta-shat/mspevent.github.io/_posts/2019-08-15-How-to-use-git.md

  {: style="color:#0000ff; text-align: center;"}
  ![]({{site.baseurl}}/images/18.svg){: .center-image }

  As seen above the benefits of Version Control.
 And it would be worthwhile to say that without version-control it might seems to latency in Software Industry.
 Well, To use the version-control it must need a Software or Program that include and contains version Control System(VCS). [***Git***](https://git-scm/downloads/) is one of them.

+Watch the Video to know how to ready your System for Git?